 I had changed.
 Rather than sit in my feelings and process them, I learned to throw myself into my work and mask those feelings.
 I compartmentalized the pain so I didn’t have to deal with it, and I kept my walls up due to my home environment.
 I was completely broken.

 I cultivated an image to become incontestable.
 Temperance, among other things, created a sense of control in my life.
-I didn’t want to deal with the pain of rejection – being rejected for being me.
-But, by controlling everything so I wouldn’t get hurt, I turned into that nightmare – that person who rejects others for being themselves.
-My fear of rejection was the most elusive monster over which I had no control, spilling out and projecting onto those I cared about.
+I didn’t want to deal with the pain of rejection — being rejected for being me.
+By controlling everything so I wouldn’t get hurt, however, I turned into that nightmare — that person who rejects others for being themselves.
+My fear of rejection was the most elusive monster over which I had no control, spilling out and projecting onto those about whom I cared.

-It was at this point I started dating my last boyfriend.
+It was at this point I started dating my most recent ex.
 While he had his own issues, I projected a lot of mine onto him.
 Already broken from his own past, he said he felt inadequate with me.
-He had put me on a pedestal – or so I thought.
-In reality, I had put myself on a pedestal; I projected what I wanted others to see.
-When I did express my feelings, it shattered his world – the world I helped to create – and we exploded.
+He had put me on a pedestal and, maybe, he did.
+I realized, though, that I had put myself on a pedestal.
+I projected what I wanted others to see.
+When I did express my feelings, it shattered his world — the world I helped to create — and we exploded.
 (It was actually more of a fizzle, like wet to a candle flame.)

 I was compartmentalizing my pain and emotions to such an extent that it’s taken me a lifetime to figure this out.
 Stew on that for a minute.
 This compartment, it’s like a pressure cooker; we only have one place where we keep our emotions, and we don’t let anything in or out.
 And, so, when love enters into my life, I have nowhere to put it.
 When I open that compartment, out come all of these old, unresolved feelings.